Click Tabs to View Guidance by Letter

 Cajun, Creole: Cajun is a native of Louisiana originally descended from the Acadian French immigrants.
 Creole is a person of European parentage born in the West Indies, Central America, tropical South America or the Gulf States.

-civil-rights movement, Civil Rights Act: Often used to describe the struggles of Black Americans between 1945-1970 to end discrimination and racial segregation.
-Congress passed the Civil Rights Act of 1964 and the Voting Rights Act of 1965 to guarantee basic civil rights for all Americans, regardless of race, after nearly a decade of nonviolent protests and marches, ranging from the 1955-1956 Montgomery bus boycott to the student-led sit-ins of the1960s to the March on Washington in 1963.
+Civil Rights Act: Often used to describe the struggles of Black Americans between 1945 and 1970 to end discrimination and racial segregation.
+Congress passed the Civil Rights Act of 1964 and the Voting Rights Act of 1965 to guarantee basic civil rights for all Black Americans after nearly a decade of nonviolent protests and marches.
+Examples: the 1955-1956 Montgomery Bus Boycott, student-led sit-ins of the 1960s, and the March on Washington in 1963.

 colored: An archaic term for Black.
 In some African countries, colored denotes those of mixed racial ancestry.
 Do not use unless referring to official names, historical events or in quotes.
 (See African, African American, Black.)

-complexions: Black skin tones range from very light to very dark.
+complexions: Black skin tones range from light to dark.
 Be sensitive when describing various shades of skin.
-Certain terms such as darkie, high-yellow, redbone, blue-black or tar baby, are considered offensive by some and should be avoided.
+Certain terms such as darkie, high-yellow, redbone, blue-black, or tar baby, are considered offensive by some and should be avoided.

 Congo: Do not use to refer to the Democratic Republic of Congo, formerly called Zaire.
 It is sometimes called Congo-Kinshasa, after its capital, to distinguish it from the Republic of Congo, or Congo-Brazzaville.
 The name of the river is still Congo River, even though inhabitants of the former Zaire call it the Zaire.

-Criminal Record Use (New): To ensure accurate reporting and to avoid the villainization of victims, the existence of a prior criminal record — or even a previous arrest — should only be reported when there are facts proving that the prior criminal record was directly related to the incident being reported.
+Criminal records use : To ensure accurate reporting and to avoid the villainization of victims, the existence of a prior criminal record — or even a previous arrest — should only be reported when there are facts proving that the prior criminal record was directly related to the incident being reported.

 D